evansdoe/aims-za/ems/2024-25/_pages/syllabus.md

 **Announcements:**
   - Means of communication will be via e-mail either from me or from the tutors.
+  - Major annoucements will be available at the Announcement section of the [course home page](/aims-za/ems/2024-25/#announcements).

 **Homework Submission:**
   - Students are asked to submit their homework assignments by replying to the email they will receive from the tutors.